-MCD OUTCOME COMPONENT SCHOOL PLAN instruction as needed.
+MCD OUTCOME COMPONENT SCHOOL PLAN OUTCOME COMPONENT next steps for the student.
+These data will include some time-sensitive information, such as data charts that measure a child's progress daily or weekly, and may include other data such as class grades or group-administered assessments.
+Based on these data, the team will decide whether to continue the current strategy, implement a new strategy, move to a more intense strategy, or eliminate the differentiation altogether.
+All decisions will be data-driven .
+The team members will strive to have sufficient data points to best equip the members in determining what should occur next.
+This problem-solving cycle will essentially be repeated for each intervention.
+With each intervention, instruction will become more complex and more intensive as students move through the instruction and master targeted skills. • Progress Monitoring Hilda L. Solis Learning Academy will utilize progress monitoring to assess students academic progress in core educational skill areas.
+The results of progress monitoring will be used to set appropriate individual goals and adjust instruction as needed.
 Implementing progress monitoring will require determining students' current levels of performance, as well as identifying learning objectives.
 Students' academic functioning will be evaluated on a regular basis-weekly, biweekly, or monthly, based on individual students' needs.
 Actual and expected rates of learning will be compared.
 This will inform the teacher of students' progress, which allows him/her to make appropriate instructional decisions.
-SMArT Academy will utilize The National Association of State Directors of Special Education nine essential characteristics for progress monitoring.
-Accordingly, progress monitoring should: 1.
-Assess the specific skills embodied in state and local academic standards.
-2. Assess marker variables that have been demonstrated to lead to the ultimate instructional target.
-3. Be sensitive to small increments of growth over time.
-4. Be administered efficiently over short periods.
-5. Be administered repeatedly (using multiple forms).
-6. Results in data that can be summarized in teacher-friendly data displays.
-7. Be comparable across students 8.
-Be applicable for monitoring an individual student's progress over time.
-9. Be relevant to the development of instructional strategies and use of appropriate curriculum that addresses the area of need.
-SMArT Academy will access the resources of the National Center on Student Progress Monitoring (www.studentprogress.org) in order to assist its teachers in implementing effective progress monitoring.
-The Tools Chart at this website will be helpful as SMArT Academy teachers compare tools in order to choose the progress monitoring tool most appropriate for use in the school.
+Hilda L. Solis Learning Academy will utilize The National Association of State Directors of Special Education nine essential characteristics for progress monitoring.
+Accordingly, progress monitoring should: Assess the specific skills embodied in state and local academic standards.
+Assess marker variables that have been demonstrated to lead to the ultimate instructional target.
+Be sensitive to small increments of growth over time.
+Be administered efficiently over short periods.
+Be administered repeatedly (using multiple forms).
+Result in data that can be summarize in teacher-friendly data displays.
+Be comparable across students